aiven/devportal/docs/platform/concepts/authentication-tokens.rst

 =====================

 An authentication token allows a user to programmatically access resources instead of using their username-password.
 Unlike the username-password combination that has a longer shelf life (in some case, they never expire); you can limit how long an authentication token is valid for or revoke it completely.
+Unlike a username-password, multiple tokens can be active at the time.
+This way, you can create a token for a specific use case and revoke the token when the project is finished.

 .. mermaid::